adriengivry/Software-Rasterizer/README.md

 - Alpha-Blending
 - Anti-aliasing

-There is an hidden "konami code" in the documentation which start a cool animation, have fun reading it !
+There is an hidden "konami code" in the documentation which start a secret animation.

 ## How to build it